-Ve had regular testing oughout the course so e knew how we were progressing.
+We had regular testing throughout the course so we knew how we were progressing.

 Good at explaining things - topics on the physics syllabus and beyond A Level physics.

 The teachers know pupils' abilities and set specific tasks based on their abilities.